matrix-org/gsoc/IDEAS.md

 ### IPFS support for content repositories

-Currently Matrix uses a basic distirbuted content repository based on replicating data over HTTPS between its servers.
+Currently Matrix uses a basic distributed content repository based on replicating data over HTTPS between its servers.
 It could be nice to support storing data in IPFS instead, providing dedicated p2p distributed immutable data storage rather than the stop-gap solution that Matrix provides.

 **Expected Results**: Extend synapse to optionally store and load content from IPFS, and extend one or more matrix clients (e.g. Vector) to natively load/store content from IPFS clientside.